Usires/WoW_FlyCam/readme.md

-# FlyCam – World of Warcraft Addon
+# :uk: FlyCam – World of Warcraft Addon

 FlyCam automatically adjusts the camera distance when you mount or dismount flying mounts in World of Warcraft (Retail).